 You will need an "old work" box for the switch and almost certainly another one to replace the one the outlet is in, along with a small handful of wire staples to fasten the wire to rafters or joists with.
 A few wire nuts will be useful, and you will need a cover plate for the new switch.

 - Holes must be drilled inside the stud bay, either through the floor into the crawl space or through the top plate into the attic, at both the existing outlet and the new switch.

-Wire must then be fed through the hole, across the space and into the wall with the switch.
+- Wire must then be fed through the hole, across the space and into the wall with the switch.
 It must then be inserted in the respective electrical boxes, along with any existing wire.

 It is beyond the scope of this short article to detail how this is to be done, but a second article on adding an outlet to an existing outlet does.
 If you're having any trouble, please reference that article on how to run wire between an existing outlet and a new outlet or switch.